MicrosoftDocs/win32/desktop-src/Services/service-control-manager.md

 ---
+title: Service control manager
 description: The service control manager (SCM) is started at system boot.
-It is a remote procedure call (RPC) server, so that service configuration and service control programs can manipulate services on remote machines. ms.assetid: 56ad011d-17c4-4410-b598-6ef47fb3638f
-title: Service Control Manager ms.topic: article ms.date: 05/31/2018
+It's a remote procedure call (RPC) server, so that service configuration and service control programs can manipulate services on remote machines. ms.assetid: 56ad011d-17c4-4410-b598-6ef47fb3638f ms.topic: article ms.date: 11/09/2021
 ---

-# Service Control Manager
+# Service control manager

 The service control manager (SCM) is started at system boot.
-It is a remote procedure call (RPC) server, so that service configuration and service control programs can manipulate services on remote machines.
+It's a remote procedure call (RPC) server, so that service configuration and service control programs can manipulate services on remote machines.

 The service functions provide an interface for the following tasks performed by the SCM: